tpham222/Wreck_Detect/README.md

 After having some hands on experience and learning the basics of TensorFlow, I was finally ready to attempt building my very own image classifier!

 ## Model Experimentation
 My goal for this project was not to build a perfect model that could predict car images with 100% accuracy.
 I wanted to use this project as a way to learn some basics of deep learning and convolutional neural networks along with how to train them.
-Given that, let's now talk about the coolest part of this project and some of the results.
+Given that, let's now talk about the coolest part of this project, the experimentation phase!

+* The notebook can be found [here](https://github.com/tpham222/Wreck_Detect/blob/master/WreckDetect_Tensorflow.ipynb)

+The first thing I wanted to do was try to create my own models from scratch to see how different iterations affected the performance of the model.
+The 4 metrics that I looked at were binary accuracy, precision, recall, and the AUC score.
+Some of iterations I tried out included adding a new layer, increasing the number of hidden units, adding data augmentation, and adding a dropout layer.
+After many iterations, I ended up with a model that had the following metrics: accuracy: 0.7265 - precision: 0.7248 - recall: 0.6810 - auc: 0.7951.
+The results weren't too bad, however, there was some overfitting.

+The next method I wanted to try out was transfer learning with fine-tuning.
+What this means is that I obtain some publicly available pre-trained models, add some of my own layers, and then train it on my own dataset.
+This is a very powerful method because research teams spent a lot of time and resources to build out their architecture and train it on tens of thousands of images.
+Keeping it simple, I only added 2 layers on top of these transfered models; a dropout layer to deal with overfitting, and a classification layer for my classes.